fenago/apache-cassandra/lab_2.md

-In this chapter, we looked at the basics of a Cassandra data model and are now familiar with the column, row, column family, keyspace, counter, and other related terms.
+In this lab, we looked at the basics of a Cassandra data model and are now familiar with the column, row, column family, keyspace, counter, and other related terms.
 A comparison of the main differences between a relational data model and the Cassandra data model was also given to